 - Violent behavior

-If you believe there is a problem, here are some steps to take:
+If you believe there is a problem, here are some parenting tips and strategies:

 - Learn all you can about drugs and alcohol.